-Currently, all of the polyethylene used in manufacturing our products are made of 100% recycled plastic from domestic and agricultural waste streams, which are provided to us by, among other sources, waste management companies, recycling corporations and waste traders.
-We also operate one agricultural waste site in Israel where we receive pre-sorted plastic waste from farmers which we then sort and compact into bales for our own production needs.
+Prior to the cessation of our Israeli production operations, all of the polyethylene used in Israeli site manufacturing of our products were made of 100% recycled plastic from domestic and agricultural waste streams, which were provided to us by, among other sources, waste management companies, recycling corporations and waste traders.
+We also operated one agricultural waste site in Israel where we received pre-sorted plastic waste from farmers which we then sorted and compacted into bales for our own production needs.